- Budget Development

 The State Auditor provides independent and objective evaluations of the Commonwealth’s financial and operational activities.
 The State Auditor is charged with improving the efficiency of state government by auditing the administration and expenditure of public funds and reporting the findings to the public.
 The State Auditor reviews the activities and operations of approximately 750 state entities and verifies contract compliance of private vendors doing business with the Commonwealth.

 Lawmaking begins in the House or Senate Clerk's office where petitions, accompanied by bills, resolves, etc., are filed and recorded in a docket book.
 The clerks number the bills and assign them to appropriate joint committees.
-There are over 20 of these committees, each responsible for studying the bills which pertain to a specific area (i.e., taxation, education, health care, insurance, etc.), and each committee is composed of senators and representatives.
+There are 24 of these committees, each responsible for studying the bills which pertain to a specific area (i.e., taxation, education, health care, insurance, etc.).
+Each committee is composed of six senators and eleven representatives, except the committees on Economic Development and Emerging Technologies, Health Care Financing, and Transportation which consist of seven members of the Senate and thirteen on the part of the House.

 The standing committees schedule public hearings for the individual bills, which afford residents, legislators and lobbyists the opportunity to express their views.
 Committee members meet at a later time in executive session to review the public testimony and discuss the merits of each bill before making their recommendations to the full membership of the House or Senate.
 The committee then issues its report, recommending that a bill "ought to pass", "ought not to pass" or "as changed" and the report is submitted to the Clerk's office.